sjaricenco/rethink_challenge_solved/README.md

    Run the following command to create Docker image: `docker image build -t rethink_homework_api ./` Once image is successfully created, start a new container with the following command: `docker container run -dp 8080:80 --rm rethink_homework_api:latest`

-3) Navigate inside of `/ui` folder.
+2) You can also run the Angular app locally.
+To do so, navigate inside of `/ui` folder.
 Open source code in terminal or VS Code.
+Modify /src/app/service/api.service.ts file on line 12.
+   Change it to `this._baseUrl = "[http://localhost:7264";](https://localhost:7264/)`
+   **Note**: you need to do this only if you want to run both the UI and the API locally in Development mode

-Run the following command: `ng serve`.
+   Now run the following command: `ng serve`.
 This will launch a local development version of the app.
-   Note: if the .NET Core API is not running, you will not see any data brought back from the API.
+   **Note:** if the .NET Core API is not running, you will not see any data brought back from the API.